Does Snoring Mean Sleep Apnea?

 Side Effects and Links to Untreated Obstructive Sleep Apnea

-Common Risk Factors to Untreated Sleep Apnea.
+Common Risk Factors for Untreated Sleep Apnea.

 Daytime Sleepiness